 Portland’s Best Urban Parks

 If you’re looking for some more options close to home, I’d suggest heading to one of Portland’s best urban parks.
-Chances are you have one located 10 minutes from you home.
+Chances are you have one located 10 minutes from you home and have free parking.

 My personal favorite is Powell Butte Nature Park.
 It has expansive trails, panoramic views and an interpretive center.
 Best of all, it is accessible to everyone with well maintained paths, some are event paved.